*NEW* Design & Competition Rules

 1. ELECTRONICS AND POWER SUPPLIES

-3. Batteries may not be left exposed.
+6. Batteries may not be left exposed during the match.
 Housings must have covers or shields to protect internal components.
 For instance, a AA battery box MUST use its supplied protective covers.
+Any lithium-type batteries must be in a permanent encasing.

 2. BUILD LIMITS